 Orestes "Pat" Hastings is an Assistant Professor in the Department of Sociology at Colorado State University.
-His research broadly explores the mechanisms and processes through which economic inequalities become social inequalities.
-Pat is interested in understanding how macro-level economic and political contexts come together with local-level characteristics of neighborhoods, schools, and housing markets to shape the beliefs, behaviors, opportunities, and well-being of individuals and families, as well as how these mechanisms and outcomes vary based on differences in income, education, race, religiosity, and family structure.
-His publications include work in the American Sociological Review, Demography, Social Forces, Social Science Research, Socius, and Sociological Science.
+Pat's research broadly explores the mechanisms and processes through which economic inequalities become social inequalities, particularly as it relates to (1) families and parenting.
+Some recent projects have investigated family structure and parenting, income inequality and parenting, the consequences of families moving to put their children in better schools, and the buffering effects of religion on happiness when people lose their jobs.
+His publications include work in the American Sociological Review, Demography, Journal of Marriage and Family, and Social Forces.
+Pat teaches graduate and undergraduate courses on research design and quantitative methods.